Sappho 96

 P. Berol.
 9722, the parchment on which Sappho 96 is preserved.

 Sappho 96 (Note: Sappho's fragments are conventionally identified by number.
-Modern scholarship uses the numbering system from Eva-Maria Voigt's 1971 edition of the works of Sappho and Alcaeus, which itself follows with minor variations the numbering used by Edgar Lobel and Denys Page in their 1955 edition.) is a poem by the archaic Greek lyric poet Sappho.
+Modern scholarship uses the numbering system from Eva-Maria Voigt's 1971 edition of the works of Sappho and Alcaeus, which itself follows with minor variations the numbering used by Edgar Lobel and Denys Page in their 1955 edition.) is a fragment of poetry by the archaic Greek lyric poet Sappho.
 37 lines of the fragment are preserved on a 6th-century parchment.
 The first twenty lines describe an imaginary scene in which an unnamed woman is struck by grief remembering an absent companion, Atthis; the remaining 17 lines, possibly originally a separate poem, reflects more generally on the foolishness of trying to compare human and divine beauty.
 As with other poems by Sappho such as poem 16 and 94, memory is a major theme.

 Preservation

 The poem was one of a group (Sappho 92-97) preserved on a parchment, P. Berol.
 9722, found in Egypt.
 It was originally part of a book created in the sixth century AD.
 The parchment is 12 cm high (though the page was originally about twice this height) and 43.5 cm wide, and consists of a double-page spread with a third page sewn to the right hand side.
-It is part of the collection of the Egyptian Museum of Berlin, which acquired it in 1896, a gift of a Dr Reinhardt, then the German vice-consul in Bushehr, and was first published by Wilhelm Schubart in 1902.
+It is part of the collection of the Egyptian Museum of Berlin, which acquired it in 1896, a gift of a Dr Reinhardt, then the German vice-consul in Bushehr.
+The first twenty lines were first published by Wilhelm Schubart in 1902; the remainder was first published by Edgar Lobel in 1925.

 The extant text begins in the middle of a stanza, and it is uncertain how many lines preceded the surviving portion.
 37 lines are preserved or partially preserved.
 Sappho 96 may be made up of two poems, with the first ending at line 20 and the second beginning at the next line of the fragment.
 André Lardinois argues that parallels between lines 4-5 and 21, and the repetition of stanzas ending with mentions of gods at lines 8, 26, and 29, suggest Sappho 96 is a single long poem; while Gregory Hutchinson thinks that a new poem probably began at line 21, as that stanza would not make sense as a continuation of the first part of the fragment.
+Patrick Finglass argues in favour of the poem division between lines 20 and 21, and further suggests that line 33 might begin a third new poem.